conqueror23/upguard-home-test-bolong/README.md

 4. Add a report evaluation system to improve quality over time.
 5. Use Terraform or similar tools for consistent infrastructure management.
 6. Self-hosted n8n instance – Provides greater functionality and simplifies the implementation of security configurations.
+7. Either populate the vector database using a well-structured template or add an additional processing layer before uploading to Google Drive.
-7. MCP server integration – Can extend the workflow to additional tasks, such as managing Jira tickets, GitHub commits, and more.
+8. MCP server integration – Can extend the workflow to additional tasks, such as managing Jira tickets, GitHub commits, and more.